MyGollyGosh/Python-Portfolio/Financial tracker/README.md

 To use this script, follow these steps:

-1. **Clone the Repository**: Clone this repository to your local machine using `https://github.com/MyGollyGosh/Python-Portfolio/tree/main/Financial%20tracker`.
+1. **Clone the Repository**: Clone this repository to your local machine using `https://github.com/MyGollyGosh/Python-Portfolio`.

+2. **Change directory**: Navigate to the 'Financial tracker' folder.

-2. **Install Dependencies**: Ensure you have Python installed on your machine.
+3. **Install Dependencies**: Ensure you have Python installed on your machine.
 Install the required dependencies using `pip install -r requirements.txt`.

-3. **Run the Script**: Execute the `main.py` script using `python Financial data.py`.
+4. **Run the Script**: Execute the script using `python "Financial data.py"`.
 This will pull financial data, save it to CSV and SQLite formats, and execute predefined SQL queries.

 ## Usage